samlupton/SLAnimations/README.md

 ## Choosing an API

 - Use `PlumeView` for SwiftUI screens.
-- Use `UIPlumeView` for UIKit screens and reusable view hierarchies.
+- Use `PlumeUIView` for UIKit screens and reusable view hierarchies.

 ## Notes

 - The package is currently centered around manually building `Plume.Configuration` values.
 - `PlumeView` is trigger-driven, so the effect emits when the `trigger` input changes.
-- `UIPlumeView` is non-interactive and intended to sit on top of other content.
+- `PlumeUIView` is non-interactive and intended to sit on top of other content.